Mitigating algorithmic errors in quantum optimization through energy extrapolation: Methods

 where $H_f$ is the problem Hamiltonian. $f(t)$ and $g(t)$ are continuous functions that satisfy $f(0)=1,f(t_a)=0,g(0)=0,g(t_a)=1$, where $t_a$ is the final time.
 According to the adiabatic theorem, if there is no symmetry-related level crossing between the ground state and the first excited state during the evolution and the annealing time is long enough, we can exactly prepare the ground state of $H_f$.

 An actual measurement at finite $t_a$ gives the measured energy $E = \langle \psi_f|H_f|\psi_f \rangle$ in the final state $|\psi_f \rangle$.
 The total probability of finding the system in an excited state of $H_f$ in the measurement is of order $\mathcal{O}(1/t_a^2)$ (see Appendix~\ref{Sec:Appendix1}).
-If we denote the actual ground state energy $H_f$ by $E_{\mathrm{gs}}$ then the residual energy converges quadratically~\cite{messiah, suzuki2005residual},
+If we denote the actual ground state energy of $H_f$ by $E_{\mathrm{gs}}$ then the residual energy converges quadratically~\cite{messiah, suzuki2005residual},

-Based on this relation, we use the following protocol.
+Based on this relation, we propose the following protocol.
 We repeat the experiment for an increasing sequence of $t_a$'s and plot the measured $E$'s versus $1/t_a$.
 Then we infer the ground state energy $E_{\mathrm{gs}}$ by quadratic regression to the point $1/t_a \rightarrow 0$.
-The maximum $t_a$ would be determined by hardware noise on an actual quantum machine.
+The maximum $t_a$ would be determined by the decoherence time on an actual quantum annealer.

-Theoretically, we can do a similar thing to the VQE and the QITE, i.e., running the VQE and the QITE algorithms repeatedly with different circuit depths (Trotter steps).
-However, the residual energy usually decays exponentially with circuit depth (Trotter steps).
+Theoretically, we can do a similar thing for VQE and QITE, $i.e.$, run VQE and QITE repeatedly with different circuit depths (more Trotter steps).
+However, the residual energy here usually decays exponentially with circuit depth (Trotter steps)~\cite{PhysRevX.10.021067}.
 Compared with quadratic regression, exponential regression is less stable and robust.
 In this paper, we therefore concentrate on what can be accomplished through the polynomial approach, and leave exponential regression for future investigation.